 10 Pros And Cons Of A Flipped Classroom

-by Mike Acedo
+contributed by Mike Acedo

 Many of us can recall instances in our lives where we found ourselves idly sitting in a classroom, eyes glazed over, half listening to our teacher as they lectured in front of the room.

 These scenes are all too familiar in today’s schools, as the traditional model of learning has primarily revolved around a teacher-centered classroom, where instructors focus on conveying information, assigning work, and leaving it to the students to master the material.
 Though effective for some, this type of instruction has forced students to be merely receptors of information, rather than participants in their own learning processes through active learning.
-Fortunately, as technology has increasingly grown and infiltrated our classrooms, a new learning model has emerged that moves away from a teacher-centered space, and onto a more collaborative, student-centered learning environment, by way of a flipped classroom.
+Fortunately, as technology has increasingly grown and infiltrated our classrooms, a new learning model emerged around 2007 that moves away from a teacher-centered space, and onto a more collaborative, student-centered learning environment, by way of a flipped classroom.

 The main goal of a flipped classroom is to enhance student learning and achievement by reversing the traditional model of a classroom, focusing class time on student understanding rather than on lecture.
 To accomplish this, teachers post short video lectures online for students to view at home prior to the next class session.
 This allows class time to be devoted to expanding on and mastering the material through collaborative learning exercises, projects, and discussions.
 Essentially, the homework that is typically done at home is done in the classroom, while the lectures that are usually done in the classroom are viewed at home.

 There are numerous potential advantages to this style of learning.